2012 FIBA Asia Under-18 Championship

-The 2012 FIBA Asia Under-18 Championship is the 2012 edition of the FIBA Asia's youth championship for basketball.
-The games were held at Ulan Bator, Mongolia between 17 August and 26 August 2012.
+The 2012 FIBA Asia Under-18 Championship was the 2012 edition of the FIBA Asia's youth basketball championship.
+The games were played in Ulan Bator, Mongolia between 17 and 26 August 2012.
 China defeated Korea in the championship to clinch their tenth title.
 The two finalists, together with third-place Iran, were qualified for the 2013 FIBA Under-19 World Championship.

 Qualification

 According to the FIBA Asia rules, each zone had two places, and the hosts (Mongolia) and holders (China) were automatically qualified.
 The other four places are allocated to the zones according to performance in the 2010 FIBA Asia Under-18 Championship.

 Draw

 The draw was held at the Sports Committee Central Office of the Mongolian Olympic Association on Friday July 27.